input-output-hk/marlowe-doc/docs/development/dsl.md

 ## Embedded DSL

-Marlowe is an [*embedded* DSL](https://en.wikipedia.org/wiki/Domain-specific_language), hosted in both [JavaScript](https://www.javascript.com/) and [Haskell](https://www.haskell.org/), offering you a choice of editors depending on your preference and skillset.
+Marlowe is an [*embedded* DSL](https://en.wikipedia.org/wiki/Domain-specific_language), hosted in [TypeScript](https://www.typescriptlang.org/), [JavaScript](https://www.javascript.com/) and [Haskell](https://www.haskell.org/), offering you a choice of editors depending on your preference and skillset.

+> * "TypeScript code converts to JavaScript, which runs anywhere JavaScript runs." ([from the typescriptlang.org website](https://www.typescriptlang.org/))

-Javascript offers flexibility and speed of use with a thriving ecosystem, while Haskell is a functional programming language with its own established ecosystem and solid testing framework.
+TypeScript and JavaScript offer flexibility and speed of use with a thriving ecosystem, while Haskell is a functional programming language with its own established ecosystem and solid testing framework.

-While it is possible to use "pure" Marlowe if you wish, being embedded in a general-purpose language allows contract writers to selectively exploit features of JavaScript or Haskell in writing Marlowe contracts, making them easier to read and re-use.
+While it is possible to use "pure" Marlowe if you wish, being embedded in a general-purpose language allows contract writers to selectively exploit features of TypeScript or Haskell in writing Marlowe contracts, making them easier to read and re-use.

-> NOTE
->
-> Even though we use the term "JavaScript," the Marlowe *Script framework* is written in TypeScript.
-Although JavaScript is a subset of TypeScript, programmers with limited TypeScript expertise are advised to learn the basics of TypeScript before using the Marlowe "JavaScript" code.

 Marlowe's implementation ("under the hood") is in Plutus.
 For further details about Plutus, please see: